Polaxcorndog/Imperium-Romana/README.md

 Mamluks survive, expand a little into collapsing ilkhanate and aq qonyulo

-Armenians instead of being conquered by mamluks in 1375, ask romans for protection
+Cilician Armenians instead of being conquered by mamluks in 1375, ask romans for protection

 Trebizon Survives in northern anatolia, civil war with romans Nat and IMp